earth2observe/downscaling-tools/doc/manual.rst

 As can be seen from the file (the conversions section) two unit conversions have been setup: Temperature is converted to degree Celsius and rainfall is converted to mm.

-To run the example type example1.bat in a windows command box.
+To run the example type run_example.bat in a windows command box.
 You should see output similar to the screenshot below:

 .. figure:: _static/getvar-2.png